I’m back from my trip to High Point Market this past weekend and I have some news for you design lovers!

 If you are a decorator in Houston, you know that if you sit on a silk or cotton velvet sofa after you’ve just had a run in the middle of summer, you’re going to ruin that fabric in a snap.

-There are performance velvets, that are meant to be cleanable and will hold up better, but they have a more matte appearance.
+There are performance velvets, meant to be cleanable and will hold up better, but they have a more matte appearance.
 They don’t have the sheen that something like a silk velvet would have.
-I have used them on projects before and they still add that vivid burst of color to a space, so those might be a good option.
+I have used them on projects before and they still add that vivid burst of color to a space, so those are a good option.

 I like to use velvets on dining chairs in proper dining rooms, because it is generally a place where people mind their manners and are there for more special occasions.

 This is one fabric that cats don’t like, as their claws can’t really grab any loops.
-However, cat hair can cling to the nap of the fabric, so while it might not be used for a scratching post, it needs maintenance if your kitty likes to rub up against it. :-)
+However, cat hair can cling to the nap of the fabric, so while your furniture might not be used for a scratching post, it will need maintenance if your kitty likes to rub up against it. :-)

 Lastly, I have to end with this photo, as it reminds me so of my childhood home.
 Although this avocado color was actually the color of our kitchen cabinets, a crushed velvet in a gold color was on the sofa in the living room.
-This took me back!
+This took me back, but it is a hard no from me. :-)

 I’ll be sharing more finds and trends from market in the next few weeks!